fgaudilliere/TP_NGS/ReadMe.md

 #### 2.2.1 - Structure of the script

-Like before, we build a for loop and for each iteration, we give Trimmomatic two paired files (forward and reverse reads corresponding to a given sample).
+Like before, we build a for loop and for each iteration, and we give Trimmomatic two paired files (forward and reverse reads corresponding to a given sample).

 #### 2.2.2 - Trimmomatic parameters